Level Up (South Korean TV series)

-Level Up (Korean: 레벨업) is a 2019 South Korean television series starring Sung Hoon, Han Bo-reum, Baro, Kang Byul and Danny Ahn.
-Produced by iHQ and ANEW Productions, it aired from July 10 to August 15, 2019 on Wednesdays and Thursdays at 23:00 (KST) time slot of MBN and Dramax.
+Level Up (Korean: 레벨업) is a 2019 South Korean television series starring Sung Hoon, Han Bo-reum, Cha Sun-woo, Kang Byul and Danny Ahn.
+Produced by iHQ and ANEW Productions, it aired from July 10 to August 15, 2019 on Wednesdays and Thursdays at 23:00 (KST) of MBN and Dramax.

 Synopsis

 An Dan-Te is a director at Yoosung CRC, which specializes in restructuring companies.
 He does not express his feelings and he is a perfectionist at work.
 He seems cold-blooded.
 To save the game company Joybuster from bankruptcy, An Dan-Te is sent there and begins to work as their new CEO.

 Meanwhile, Shin Yeon-Hwa is head of game development at Joybuster.
 She works on a new game, which can satisfy CEO An Dan-Te, but they come into conflict on pretty much everything.